Feyerabend/ABC80/README.md

 [^2]: Diagram reproduced from: Sjöström, Roland, Positionering under strategisk osäkerhet:
 Vol. 2 Luxor datorer och persondatorbranschen, Unitryck, Linköping, 1996, p.
 212.

-The cost of computers were quite high at this time, but also shrinking heavily.
+The cost of computers was quite high at this time, but also shrinking rapidly.
 * 1977 Commodore PET sold for $595 which is today (2022) ca $2,850 USD.
 * 1978 ABC80 sold for approx. 6,000 SEK, which is today (2022) ca $2,500 USD, not far from the PET.
 * 1983 Commodore 64 sold for $595 which is today (2022) ca $1,700 USD.